shahrul95-dev/Laravel-Barcode-Scanner/README.md

 ## Website Manual Guide

-Please view our documentation.pdf file for more info and guide on how to use this web system.
+Please view our <code>documentation.pdf</code> (https://github.com/shahrul95-dev/Laravel-Barcode-Scanner/blob/main/documentation.pdf) file for more info and guide on how to use this web system.

 Please send me an email to shahrul95.dev@gmail.com if you have any questions.
 Thanks and happy coding!